AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 ### Is Astar zkEVM a zk rollup?

-Early iterations of zKatana testnet used zk rollup architecture exclusively, however, adding modular data availability while connecting to Polygon AggLayer means Astar zkEVM may be more accurately categorized as a **Validium** (zk proofs + data availability) though transactions are still 'rolled up' and submitted on-chain to be finalized in batches.
+Early iterations used zk rollup architecture exclusively, however, adding modular data availability while connecting to Polygon AggLayer means Astar zkEVM may be more accurately categorized as a **Validium** (zk proofs + data availability) though transactions are still 'rolled up' and submitted on-chain to be finalized in batches.

 ### What is the difference between Astar zkEVM and Ethereum mainnet?